EV1 The Atlantic Coast Route: In France

 In France, the EV1 is marketed as the Vélodyssée.
 With a length of 1210 km the EV1 connects Roscoff to Hendaye all along the Atlantic Coast.
 In Brittany, the EV1 largely follows the voie verte (greenway) along the Nantes-Brest canal, while in Aquitaine it follows the greenway along the coast of the Landes forest.

 Roscoff (EV4), Nantes (EV6), La Rochelle, Arcachon, Hendaye.

 In Spain

 Pamplona (EV3), Burgos (EV3), Salamanca, Merida, Huelva.

 In Portugal

-Faro, Sagres, Nazaré, Figueira da Foz, Porto.
+Faro, Sagres, Sines, Lisbon, Figueira da Foz, Porto, Viana do Castelo, Valença.